xaviermontane/THM/Writeups/01-Introduction/Research.md

 - [NVD](https://nvd.nist.gov/vuln/search)
 - [CVE Mitre](https://cve.mitre.org/)

 [NVD](https://nvd.nist.gov/vuln/search) keeps track of CVEs (**C**ommon **V**ulnerabilities and **E**xposures) — whether or not there is an exploit publicly available — so it's a really good place to look if you're researching vulnerabilities in a specific piece of software.
-CVEs take the form: **CVE-YEAR-IDNUMBER **
+CVEs take the form: **CVE-YEAR-IDNUMBER**

 [ExploitDB](https://www.exploit-db.com/) tends to be very useful for hackers, as it often actually contains exploits that can be downloaded and used straight out of the box. — *It tends to be one of the first stops when you encounter software in a CTF or pentest*.

-Kali also comes pre-installed with a tool called "searchsploit" which allows you to search ExploitDB from your own machine.
-This is offline, and works using a downloaded version of the database, meaning that you already have all of the exploits already on your Kali Linux!
+Kali Linux also comes pre-installed with a tool called "searchsploit" which allows you to search ExploitDB from your own machine.
+This offline tool works by using a downloaded version of the database, meaning that you already have all of the exploits already on your Kali machine!

-*CVEs* numbers are assigned when the vulnerability are discovered, not when they are publicised.
-Bear in mind that if a vulnerability is discovered at the end of a year, or if the process of confirming and rectifying the vulnerability takes a long time, then the release date might be the year after the year in the CVEdate.
+*CVEs* numbers are assigned when vulnerabilities are discovered, not when they are publicised.
+Therefore, if a vulnerability is discovered at the end of a year, or if the process of confirming and rectifying the vulnerability takes a long time, then the release date might be the year after the year in the CVEdate.

-### Google Dorking
+### Manual Pages

-Researching as a whole - especially in the context of Cybersecurity encapsulates almost everything you do as a pentester.
-"Search Engines" such as Google are huge indexers – specifically, indexers of content spread across the World Wide Web.
-These essentials in surfing the internet use “Crawlers” or “Spiders” to search for this content across the internet.
+_If you haven't already worked in Linux, take a look at the [Linux Fundamentals](https://tryhackme.com/module/linux-fundamentals) module._

+Researching can also go beyond search engines, as most cybersecurity specialists know, being well versed in Linux is one of the most important skills a hacker can have.
+However, we don't always have to fall back in to the arms of our good ol' friend Google.
+The integrated command `man` allows users to access a manual page for most tools directly inside your terminal.
+It is possible to come across a tool that does not have a `man` command; thankfully, this is uncommon.
+In general, when you don't know how to utilize a tool, you should go to its manual first.